kaanolgu/bfs-gpu-sycl/README.md

 ```

 # GENERATE DATASETS
-The dataset shared might be out of date and complain with an error.
+The dataset `rmat-19-16` provided for up to 4 GPU files.
 Best way is to generate your own RMAT dataset via scripts in the `scripts` folder or converting your already available dataset to binary format.
 The python might require missing packages that could be installed via ` pip install xxx`
 ```
 $python --version
 Python 3.12.5